Mullerjesus/monty/README.md

 The Monty language
 Monty 0.98 is a scripting language that is first compiled into Monty byte codes (Just like Python).
 It relies on a unique stack, with specific instructions to manipulate it.
 The goal of this project is to create an interpreter for Monty ByteCodes files.

-Monty byte code files

-Files containing Monty byte codes usually have the .m extension.
-Most of the industry uses this standard but it is not required by the specification of the language.
-There is not more than one instruction per line.
-There can be any number of spaces before or after the opcode and its argument:

-julien@ubuntu:~/monty$ cat -e bytecodes/000.m
-push 0$
-push 1$
-push 2$
-  push 3$
-                   pall    $
-push 4$
-    push 5    $
-      push    6        $
-pall$
-julien@ubuntu:~/monty$
-Monty byte code files can contain blank lines (empty or made of spaces only, and any additional text after the opcode or its required argument is not taken into account:

-julien@ubuntu:~/monty$ cat -e bytecodes/001.m
-push 0 Push 0 onto the stack$
-push 1 Push 1 onto the stack$
-$
-push 2$
-  push 3$
-                   pall    $
-$
-$
-                           $
-push 4$
-$
-    push 5    $
-      push    6        $
-$
-pall This is the end of our program.
-Monty is awesome!$ julien@ubuntu:~/monty$
-The monty program

 Usage: monty file
 where file is the path to the file containing Monty byte code